tarwn/lessthandot-hugo/blogs/content/posts/2011-07-27-how-to-find-what-column.md

 	GO
 ```

-Now let&#8217;s insert some data into the temp table
+Now let's insert some data into the temp table

 sql
 insert 	temp